umd-lib/archelon/README.md

 application, its functionality is extremely limited without Plastron or the applications provided by umd-fcrepo-docker.

+## Archelon Components

+Archelon consists of the following components when run in a production
+environment:

+* a Rails application providing an administrative interface to the Fedora repository.
+It uses the [Blacklight][blacklight] gem for providing Solr search functionality.
+* A STOMP listener application for communicating with Plastron using the [STOMP messaging protocol][stomp] via ActiveMQ
+* an SFTP server, used to upload files for inclusion in import jobs

+## Interactions with other umd-fcrepo components

+Archelon interacts directly with the following umd-fcrepo components:

+* ActiveMQ - Archelon communicates to Plastron using STOMP messaging mediated by ActiveMQ queues
+* Solr - Archelon communicates directly with the Solr instance in the "umd-fcrepo-docker" stack for metadata search and retrieval
+* Plastron - Archelon uses the HTTP REST interface provided by Plastron to retrieve information about export and import jobs (some export/import status information is also provided via STOMP messaing).

+## Quick Start

+See [Installing Prerequisites](docs/Prerequisites.md) for information on prerequistes on a local workstation.

+### Setup

 There are several ways to setup the umd-fcrepo system -- see [umd-lib/umd-fcrepo/README.md][umd-fcrepo] for information about setting up a local development environment for Archelon.

 ### Archelon Setup

-The following are the basic steps to run Archelon.
+The following are the basic steps to run the Archelon Rails application.
 Archelon requires other components of the umd-fcrepo system to enable most functionality.

 1. Checkout the code and install the dependencies: